Dai Ethnic Minority

 Basic Body Movements

 Typical Dai dance movements involve lowering the body, raising the body, stepping to the right and stepping to the left (usually combined with lowering and raising the body).
 Raising the body from a lowered position begins on both legs but ends on only one: as the dancer rises, one leg is forced backwards, ending in a kicking motion as the dancer rotates from side to side, then the "kick" leg is brought forward and the dancer hops to the side, onto that leg, i.e., the dancer hops laterally, either to the right or to the left, depending on which leg was used for the kicking motion.
-The dancer alternates between kicking backwards with the right and then the left leg.
+The dancer alternates between kicking backward with the right and then the left leg.

 The Traditional Dai House